Ireland to introduce a new auto-enrollment pension scheme for employees [Updated]

 It was initially expected that during the first few years of auto-enrollment, any pension contribution greater than zero would be sufficient to exempt an employee, with regulations for the exemption of occupational pension schemes to be introduced by the end of the sixth year of auto-enrollment.

-However, the Department of Social Protection has recently informed the IAPF (see the IAPF’s press release here (opens a new window)) that it intends to implement regulations by mid-December 2025, to take effect from 1 January 2026:
+However, the Department of Social Protection later informed the IAPF (see the IAPF’s press release here (opens a new window)) that it intended to implement regulations by mid-December 2025, to take effect from 1 January 2026.

 Key employer considerations